Forename · entry I

 The peak in the United Kingdom and Ireland followed a roughly similar curve, displaced a few years later and shorter in duration.
 By the 2010s the name had returned to a steady, unremarkable level in both countries; in 2026 it is given to perhaps a few hundred girls a year across the Anglosphere.

-III.
+IV.
 Variant spellings

 The dominant modern spelling is Jennifer.
 Jenifer with one n appears in older Cornish records and survives as a small, persistent minority spelling.
 Jennefer, Jennipher, Jenipher and Jenifa appear sporadically.
 The diminutive Jenny (sometimes Jennie) is often treated as a forename in its own right and has, in some periods, been more common than the full form.